12/05 New

 The U.S. is virtually the only country in the world that outlaws outcall private

 consenting adult prostitution.
-Brothels have differing legal status (only one
+Brothels have differing legal status (only

-U.S.?
+except in the U.S.?
 See What countries have legal prostitution at

 http://www.sexwork.com/coalition/whatcountrieslegal.html

-Outlawing or increasing penalties on prostitution does not reduce its
+Outlawing or increasing penalties on prostitution does not reduce its occurrence,

 Professional sexwork has never been a significant STD or public health issue